webpolis/dlToggleInput/README.md

 dlToggleInput - jQuery Plugin
 =============================

-This plugin allows you to manually disable a text field or reset its contents through a nicely
+This plugin allows you to manually disable a text field or reset its contents through a nice
 graphical interface.
 It also allows you to insert an icon in front of the field when it's on disabled state.